MapleMagic/recon10s/README.txt

 1. Install Python 3.9+ (recommended).
 2. Install required packages with pip:

-   pip install numpy matplotlib cartopy
+   pip install numpy matplotlib cartopy requests

    There is also a file called "install_deps.py" in case you don't feel like loading up Command Prompt.